How to Draw Lips - The Difference Between Male and Female Mouths

 Want to know how to draw lips and how to draw a mouth?
 Then you’ll need to know about the differences between male and female mouths.
 Luckily, this blog post has got everything you need to get started.

-Here you can see the male mouth drawing on the left and the female on the right.
-Even when starting with the middle line of the mouth that the male mouth appears more flat and the female mouth is more defined.
+Here, you can see the male mouth drawing on the left and the female on the right.
+Notice a clear difference already?

-You will continue to build on this concept as the lesson progresses.
-The main reason for the difference in the two mouth drawings is that the male lips tend to be thinner, while the female lips are thicker.
+The main reason for the difference in the two mouth drawings is that the male lips tend to be thinner, while the female lips are usually thicker.

-When drawing the male mouth the upper lip is only lightly defined.
-The shading is left very light, and the only real line work that is added is a light line to indicate the mid-point on the upper lip.
-You can see the light shading the curved line on the upper lip above.
+See how the shading is left very light?
+The only real line work added at this stage of drawing lips is a light line to indicate the mid-point on the upper lip.

 For the female you can use a line to fully establish the outline of the lower lip.
 Notice in the above and below examples of the female mouth drawing that the creases at the side of the mouth have been darkened to give a more three dimensional feeling to the edges of the mouth.

-Here is a close-up view of the shaded female mouth drawing.
-Some additional light shading has been added to the area just below the lower lip to help give more depth to this part.
+When learning how to draw a mouth, notice how some additional light shading has been added to the area just below the lower lip to help give more depth to this part.

-There’s no real magic to drawing the drawing the lips from the side view, and you’ve covered this in previous lessons.
-The real difference is between the thicknesses of the lips.
+In fact, you might even have covered this in some of our previous lessons.
+The real difference here is between the thickness of the lips.

-The same guidelines for placing the mouth half way between the nose and the chin still apply, but with the female mouth you can see that the lips are thicker, making the distance between the nose and the upper lip smaller.
+However, with the female mouth, you can see the lips are thicker, which means the distance between the nose and the upper lip is smaller.

-In the next lesson you’ll put all of your mouth drawing knowledge together as you learn how to draw mouths when the teeth are showing.
+In the next lesson on how to draw lips and how to draw mouths, you’ll put all of your mouth drawing knowledge together as you learn how to draw mouths when the teeth are showing.